Arabic diacritics: Shaddah

-I‘jām
+Ijām

 7th-century kufic script without any ALA or ALA.

-The i‘jām (إِعْجَام; sometimes also called ALA) are the diacritic points that distinguish various consonants that have the same form (ALA), such as ص //sˤ//, ض //dˤ//.
-Typically i‘jām are not considered diacritics but part of the letter.
+The ijām (إِعْجَام; sometimes also called ALA) are the diacritic points that distinguish various letters that have the same backbone form (ALA).
+In modern Arabic scripts, typically one, two or three dots above or below the letter distinguish it as a different letter.
+For example, ص //sˤ// is the letter DIN, whereas ض //dˤ// with a dot above is the letter DIN.
+Typically ijām are not considered diacritics but part of the letter.

 Early manuscripts of the Quran did not use diacritics either for vowels or to distinguish the different values of the ALA.
 Vowel pointing was introduced first, as a red dot placed above, below, or beside the ALA, and later consonant pointing was introduced, as thin, short black single or multiple dashes placed above or below the rasm.
-These i‘jām became black dots about the same time as the ALA became small black letters or strokes.
+These ijām became black dots about the same time as the ALA became small black letters or strokes.

 Typically, Egyptians do not use dots under final ALA (ي), which looks exactly like alif maqsurah (ى) in handwriting and in print.
 This practice is also used in copies of the ALA (Qurʾān) scribed by ALA.
 The same unification of ALA and ALA has happened in Persian, resulting in what the Unicode Standard calls "Arabic Letter Farsi Yeh", that looks exactly the same as ALA in initial and medial forms, but exactly the same as ALA in final and isolated forms.

 Isolated kāf with ‘alāmātu-l-ihmāl and without top stroke next to initial kāf with top stroke.

-At the time when the i‘jām was optional, unpointed letters were ambiguous.
-To clarify that a letter would lack i‘jām in pointed text, the letter could be marked with a small v- or seagull-shaped diacritic above, also a superscript semicircle (crescent), a subscript dot (except in the case of ح; three dots were used with س), or a subscript miniature of the letter itself.
+At the time when the ijām was optional, unpointed letters were more difficult to decipher.
+To clarify that a letter would lack ijām in pointed text, the letter could be marked with a small v- or seagull-shaped diacritic above, also a superscript semicircle (crescent), a subscript dot (except in the case of ح; three dots were used with س), or a subscript miniature of the letter itself.
 A superscript stroke known as jarrah, resembling a long fatḥah, was used for a contracted (assimilated) sīn.
 Thus ڛ سۣ سۡ سٚ were all used to indicate that the letter in question was truly س and not ش.
-These signs, collectively known as ‘alāmātu-l-ihmāl, are still occasionally used in modern Arabic calligraphy, either for their original purpose (i.e. marking letters without i‘jām), or often as purely decorative space-fillers.
+These signs, collectively known as ‘alāmātu-l-ihmāl, are still occasionally used in modern Arabic calligraphy, either for their original purpose (i.e. marking letters without ijām), or often as purely decorative space-fillers.
 The small ک above the kāf in its final and isolated forms ك ـك was originally an ‘alāmatu-l-ihmāl that became a permanent part of the letter.
 Previously this sign could also appear above the medial form of kāf, when that letter was written without the stroke on its ascender.
 When kāf was written without that stroke, it could be mistaken for lām, thus kāf was distinguished with a superscript kāf or a small superscript hamza (nabrah), and lām with a superscript l-a-m (lām-alif-mīm).